Jupiter's Thunderbolts

-Jupiter's Thunderbolts, or the Home of the Muses (Le Tonnerre de Jupiter), also known as Jupiter's Thunderballs, is a 1903 French short silent film by Georges Méliès.
+Jupiter's Thunderbolts, or the Home of the Muses (Le Tonnerre de Jupiter), also known as Jupiter's Thunderballs, is a 1903 French silent trick film by Georges Méliès.
 It was sold by Méliès's Star Film Company and is numbered 503–505 in its catalogues.

 Plot

 High in the clouds, Jupiter encounters Mercury and summons up pedestals for all the Muses.
 He attempts to make the Muses themselves appear using his thunderbolts, but finds the bolts do not work.
 He sends them off to Hephaestus for repairs, and after some trial and error, manages to summon all nine Muses.

 The Muses all begin performing their various arts; Jupiter is initially pleased, but the cacophony soon overwhelms him, and he finally sends the Muses back to their pedestals.
 Mercury and Hephaestus return, making still more noise, and Jupiter banishes the whole company with his thunderbolts.
 However, this time the power backfires on him, and Jupiter makes a hasty retreat as the thunderbolts spin out of control.